py-moneyed/py-moneyed/README.md

 available via this URL: http://code.google.com/p/python-money/ Because the Google Code version has been inactive since May 2008, I forked it and modified it for my needs in 2010.
-Compared to python-money, major changes in py-moneyed include separating it from django usage, tightening types handling in operators, a complete suite of unit tests, PEP8 adherence, and providing a setup.py.
+Compared to python-money, major changes in py-moneyed include separating it from Django usage, tightening types handling in operators, a complete suite of unit tests, PEP8 adherence, and providing a setup.py.